 Here in this post, we check out, how to receive input from the keyboard.
 And what is the difference between ‘raw_input()’ and input() function?

 Python 2: Getting command line input using ‘raw_input()’

 There is function raw_input().
 The name itself depicts as it read raw data.
 It read user data as a string.
 It does not have the intelligence to interpret the type of data; the user has entered.

 name = raw_input('Enter your keyboard input:')

 All the data until you press the return key, will be read by this function.

-By default, raw_input read the input data and gives in the form of a string.
+By default, raw_input reads the input data and gives it in the form of a string.